-Most importantly it can help you learn more about yourself, what projects you love the challenge of and others that you would prefer to avoid in the future.
+Most importantly it can help you learn more about yourself, what projects you love the challenge of, and others that you would prefer to avoid in the future.
 It lets you explore which types of companies you feel most comfortable in, whether a small start-up or large corporation.
-This full exploration can be taken best advantage of through networking, consistently noting your achievements, getting crucial Linkedin recommendations, investigating company and country culture, and taking advantage of all your virtual internship provider has to offer.
+This full exploration can be taken best advantage of through networking, consistently noting your achievements, getting crucial Linkedin recommendations, investigating the company and country culture, and taking advantage of all your virtual internship provider has to offer.

 Record Your Learnings and Achievements

 It's time to start a diary!
 While some may hesitate here to use the term ‘career diary’, I am in fact suggesting just that.
 We can call it a project log if you prefer a more corporate term, but essentially to get the most of your internship you need to ensure that you are pausing to record your learnings and achievements, which will allow you to reflect on your experience, good or bad.

 In this career diary (project log) you should take time each week to reflect on the projects you completed and impact you made.
 Furthermore you should consider what was a highlight of your work, and what challenged or disappointed you.
 By recording these reflections weekly, when it comes time to end your internship and update your resume, or even interview for your next role you will be more capable of articulating your key projects, as it won’t be based-off memory but easily referenced in your diary.

 More importantly you will be able to pull key trends from your reflections that could drive your future career management.
 Did you notice your challenges always centered around meeting deadlines?
 Perhaps you need to hone your project management skills.
 Did your notes get more positive when you discussed communication projects?
 Potentially this is a key responsibility you want in your future roles.